-Write-down of inventories to net realisable value and write-off of obsolete inventories
+Write-down of inventories to net realisable value and provision of obsolete and slow-moving inventories

-Management reviews the ageing analysis and condition of inventories of the Group at the end of each reporting period, the provision against obsolete and slow-moving inventories is estimated based on the net realisable value of the inventories with reference to the rapid technology advancement and macroeconomic challenges.
+Management reviews the ageing analysis and condition of inventories of the Group at the end of each reporting period, the provision of obsolete and slow-moving inventories is estimated based on the net realisable value of the inventories with reference to the rapid technology advancement and macroeconomic challenges.
 Significant judgements and estimations are required due to uncertainty about the impact of technological advances, product life cycle, market conditions and future sales plans which require management to make judgement based on information available at the year end.